-4. Your Cup is the Wrong Size
+4. Your cup is the wrong size

 First, try emptying your menstrual cup more frequently during your heavy days.
 This adjustment means that you may need to occasionally rinse your cup in a public restroom.
-If this sounds unappealing, consider buying a higher capacity cup.
+If this sounds unappealing, consider buying a higher-capacity cup.

-Wait – I’m Still Leaking!
+Wait – I’m still leaking!

 Enter the menstrual disc.

-Menstrual cups use suction to stay in place, whereas discs work with your natural anatomy: They’re held in place by your pubic bone.
-Plus, with most discs, there’s no need to shop around for the proper size (Flex Disc is one size fits all).
+Menstrual cups use suction to stay in place, whereas discs work with your natural anatomy.
+Menstrual discs are held in place by your pubic bone.
+With most discs, there’s no need to shop around for the proper size (Flex Disc is one size fits all).

-Everyone’s body – and flow – is different, so it takes some trial and error to determine which product is best for you.
-Despite what your high school health class may have taught you, tampons and pads are far from the only options on the market.
+Everyone’s body is different, so it takes some trial and error to learn which product is best for you.
+Despite what your high school health class may have taught you, tampons and pads aren’t the only options on the market.